chwebb8/COVID/README.md

-# COVID
+# Data related to time

-A few visualizations about COVID.
+A few visualizations about COVID, demographics, and Metereological Data.

 April 15th date used per Vanity Fair article to investigate political distribution using 2020 presidential election results.
 County population estimates from census bureau.
 Case numbers from NYT covid tracker.